microchip-pic-avr-examples/pic18f56q24-adcc-signal-acq-at-faster-sampling-rate-mplab-mcc/README.md

 * Connect the hardware as explained in the *Hardware Setup* section.
 * To open the Time Plot and Terminal window on stand-alone MPLAB Data Visualizer tool, follow these steps:
 	1. Steps to Open Time Plot Window in Data Visualizer
-	2. Steps to Open Terminal Window in Data Visualizer
+	2. Steps to Open Terminal window in Data Visualizer

-**Steps to open Time Plot window on MPLAB Data Visualizer**
+**Steps to Open Time Plot Window on MPLAB Data Visualizer**

 The ADCC conversion data is transmitted to the Data Visualizer in real time through the Power Debugger, and the sampled input signal is reproduced on the Time Plot window.
 Follow the steps below to open and configure the Time Plot window on the Data Visualizer.
 1. Enable the DGI interface of the power debugger to display the supported DGI interface.